avaragado/riw/doc/tutorial.md

 - **App**: The software being translated.
 Usually equivalent to an npm module with a `package.json` file.
 Each app has its own riw configuration settings, and several apps may share a translations database.

 - **Translations database**: The JSON file containing the master list of default messages and any associated descriptions, plus the available translations of those messages into one or more locales. riw reads and writes to this database.
-One database may be used by one or more app.
+One database may be used by more than one app.

 - **Default locale**: The locale of your app's `react-intl` default messages (the `defaultMessage` strings of message descriptors).
 This is usually but not necessarily a user-selectable locale for your app.